psyreactor/simple-passenger-cookbook/README.md

 # Usage

 Pretty straightforward, this cookbook only has one required attribute.
 Specify `['passenger']['git_repo']` pointing to your git repository (with the `.git` on the end) and call the default recipe to run your app with passenger standalone.

+This cookbook depends on the [`build-essential` cookbook](https://supermarket.chef.io/cookbooks/build-essential), which generally requires that `apt-get update` is run. `build-essential` provides this note:

+> **Note for Debian platform family:** On Debian platform-family systems, it is recommended that `apt-get update` be run, to ensure that the package cache is updated.
+It's not in the scope of this cookbook to do that, as it can [create a duplicate resource](https://tickets.chef.io/browse/CHEF-3694).
+We recommend using the [apt](https://supermarket.chef.io/cookbooks/apt) cookbook to do this.

 This cookbook also creates a `Passengerfile.json` using the attributes under `['passenger']['passengerfile']`.
 Refer to the